-Your southwest Florida remodeling project will follow these three phases:
+Your southwest Florida remodeling project will follow these four phases:

 Phase 2: Working